What is an Atomic Note and How to Create Atomic Notes?

-A 'unique ID' so that it can be connected / referenced to another card in some way.
+So that it can be connected / linked / referenced to another card in some way.
 Most note taking apps already have this internally either as a unique key number or a creation date.
 The title can also be used but one should be careful in case two notes have the same title.
 You could also 'connect' notes together using tags.
 But in the most traditional sense this is where the linked-notes / Zettelkasten / backlink idea comes into play.

 There should be a 'Body note' for the note - where the main content goes

-References to outside source material - if the note is a summary of other content it should reference it such as for your citations.
+To outside source material - if the note is a summary of other content it should reference it such as for your citations.

-If your app allows you to do the above then you have an app that allows you to take Atomic Notes and implement Zettelkasten.
+If your app allows you to do the above then you have an app that allows you to take Atomic Notes and implement Zettelkasten connected notes.

 Are Atomic Notes the same as Smart Notes?